andy-goryachev-oracle/Test/doc/RichTextArea/RichTextAreaDiscussion.md

 ag: I think providing a complete list in the JEP has some value, even though the full information is present in the javadoc.

+## How to provide configuration parameters?

+There are a number of construction-time parameters passed to the constructor via ConfigurationParameters class.
+There used to be more (see Params class), but at least one can be made public: SLIDING_WINDOW_EXTENT.

+Do we want to allow the application developers more flexibility by making these parameters public and a part of ConfigurationParameters?
+Do we want to allow for run time modification (i.e. convert these construction-time parameters to properties)?